SilentComics/Strip/README.md

 # Silent Comics Wordpress Theme
 ***

-This is SilentComics — a simple Wordpress theme, designed to be used by http://silent-comics.com, free for everyone to use and modify.
+This is SilentComics — a simple Wordpress theme, designed for the upcoming [SILENT COMICS site](http://silent-comics.com).
+The theme, still in development, is free for everyone to use and adapt.

 ## Features: